tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A specific statement about how to evaluate a criterion.'
+'A specific statement about how to evaluate a data quality need.'

 ### Comment